Maths

 How we teach maths

-• In September 2023, we began working with GLOW Maths Hub in developing a mastery approach to the teaching and learning of mathematics.
+- In September 2023, we began working with GLOW Maths Hub to develop a mastery approach to the teaching and learning of mathematics.
 This approach means that children acquire a long-term, secure and adaptable understanding of the subject which enables all to achieve and succeed.
+In September 2024, Comberton entered their 'Embedding Year' with GLOW Maths Hub and are looking forward to incorporating more elements of mastery within the maths curriculum.